dashpradeep99/docker-complete-tutorial/2-orchestration.md

 ```

-Notice that both containers were deployed on node-1 ( the staging node).
+Using `docker ps`'s NAMES column, you'll notice that both containers were deployed on **node-1** (the staging node).
 This is because we constrained the deployment of both services only on the **'staging'** nodes.
 Also, since the two services are linked, Docker Compose will ensure they are deployed on the same node.

 **Step 7:** Do the same for the **production** deployment:

-`node-0:~/dockchat#cp staging.docker-compose.yml production.docker-compose.yml `
+`node-0:~/dockchat$cp staging.docker-compose.yml production.docker-compose.yml `

 and change the following in the `production.docker-compose.yml`: